 Regional clocks can drive all clock destinations in their region.
 A region is defined as any area that is 50 I/O and 50 CLB high and half the device wide.
-Zynq-7000 All Programmable SoCs have between four and sixteen regions.
+Each device in the Zynq-7000 family has between four and fourteen regions.
 There are four regional clock tracks in every region.
 Each regional clock buffer can be driven from either of four clock-capable input pins, and its frequency can optionally be divided by any integer from 1 to 8.